kbhh/2way-data-binding/README.md

 Two way data binding implementation using plain javascript.

 # Binding
-use the v-model attribute to bind data to any input field and html tag to display it
+Use the v-model attribute to bind data to any input field and html tag to display it

-# Access state
+#Access state

- access the state of the object by calling the state object.
+ Access the state of the object by calling the state object.